-- Test examiners of students who are deaf or hard of hearing may use sign language where SAY directions appear. - Test examiners of students with visual impairments may provide alternative text where POINT TO directions appear.
-Refer to the Alternative Text for a Student with Visual Impairments section for additional details. - Test examiners of students who point to pictures or objects as their response mode may substitute "Point to" or "Touch" for "Show me" directions. - Test examiners of students who point to pictures, objects, or manipulatives (that is, real objects used in the classroom that can be held and touched, such as a model bus or plastic coins), as their response mode can use "Point to," "Show me," "Give me," "Touch," or other directives as appropriate and as used with the student globally in all settings.
+- Test examiners of students who are deaf or hard of hearing may use sign language when SAY directions appear. - Test examiners of students with visual impairments may provide alternative text when POINT TO directions appear.
+Refer to the following Alternative Text for a Student with Visual Impairments section for additional details. - Test examiners of students who point to pictures or objects as their response mode may substitute "Point to" or "Touch" for "Show me" directions. - Test examiners of students who point to pictures, objects, or manipulatives (i.e., real objects that can be held and touched, such as a model bus or plastic coins) as their response mode can use "Point to," "Show me," "Give me," "Touch," or other directives as appropriate and as used with the student globally in all settings.